 We may transfer the contents of a static tank to our tanker for removal to an appropriate waste facility.
 If the waste is hazardous, it will need to be correctly classified and we will need a detailed transfer note to ensure we comply with the hazardous waste regulations.

-There are two basic methods of industrial tank cleaning, using high pressure water cleaning or cleaning using solvents.
+There are two basic methods of industrial cleaning services for tanks, using high-pressure water cleaning or cleaning using solvents.

 How water cleaning is used will depend on the type of tank to be cleaned, what it has contained, and whether it is accessible to jetting robots which can deliver high pressure cleaning.